Megha1001/Megha1001/README.md

 # Megha Verma

 Backend & Distributed Systems Engineer
-Streaming Platforms • Scalable Services • Java • AWS
+Streaming Platforms • High-Scale Services • Java • AWS

-I work on backend systems where **scale, latency, and reliability matter**.
+I work on backend systems where **scale, latency, correctness, and reliability are non-negotiable**.

 ---

-## Project Highlight
+## One Thing That Defines My Work
-Built/Improve a **stitching** powering **millions of daily streaming sessions**,
+Built a **global manifest stitching service** that serves **millions of streaming sessions every day**,
-designed for high availability, low latency, and safe evolution.
+operating under tight latency budgets and high availability requirements.

 ---

-## Engineering Mindset
+## How I Approach Engineering
-- Prefer simple, predictable systems over clever abstractions
+- Start with the simplest thing that can work
-- Design assuming things will fail
+- Design for failure before success
-- Optimize only after measuring
+- Make trade-offs explicit and revisitable
-- Treat observability as a first-class feature
+- Prefer systems that are easy to reason about at 3 a.m.
-- Think in trade-offs, not tools
+- Treat observability as part of the design, not an afterthought

 ---

-## Technical Focus
+## Areas I Work In
-**Backend & Concurrency:** Java, Akka, REST, SQL
+**Backend & Concurrency** — Java, Akka, REST, SQL
-**Streaming & Media:** DASH, HLS, SSAI, FFmpeg, SCTE-35
+**Streaming & Media Systems** — DASH, HLS, SSAI, FFmpeg, SCTE-35
-**Cloud & Infrastructure:** AWS, Terraform
+**Distributed Data & Messaging** — Kafka, Redis
-**Messaging & Data:** Kafka, Redis, Oracle, MySQL
+**Cloud & Infrastructure** — AWS, Terraform
-**Observability:** Grafana, Kibana, Splunk
+**Observability** — Metrics, logs, tracing, dashboards

 ---

-## 🏢 Experience
+## Experience
 Warner Bros Discovery • Amdocs
-(Worked on systems operating at real-world scale.)
+Building and operating systems at real-world scale.

 ---

-## On GitHub
+## What You’ll Find on My GitHub
-You’ll find:
+- System design notes and architectural reasoning
-- System design notes and trade-off discussions
+- Backend experiments focused on correctness and performance
-- Backend experiments and refactoring work
+- Refactoring-heavy repositories that show how systems evolve
-- Learning-driven repositories over polished demos
+- Learning in public, without polishing for show

-I optimize for **understanding**, not presentation.
+I value **depth over breadth** and **clarity over cleverness**.

 ---